Free Workshops: 30-60 minutes, live sessions, offered virtually only

 Inclusive history includes multiple perspectives and highlight the voices, experiences and stories that have been left out of traditional textbooks and other educational resources.
 In this workshop we will provide practical ideas and inclusive history best practices that you can utilize in your classroom and in your curriculum.

-The intersection between ELA and Social Studies
+The Science of Reading and Social Studies

 down arrow right arrow